 Tea Break at Sayang Coffee in Tak Bai

-It is now said that police men and security is available throughout the city whole day long so the tourists and travelers should not have any fear in visiting Sungai Golok.
+It is now said that policemen and security is available throughout the city whole day long so the tourists and travelers should not have any fear of visiting Sungai Golok.

 Thai Immigration Form

-The rate of Malaysians visiting the Tak Bai was so much till 2005 that after all these chaos and disputes, many business failed and some entrepreneurs decided to do something else.
-This is because it was an essential shopping point for Malaysians who usually rushed the place in the weekends.
-Obviously, when Malaysians crossed the border, they would not return empty handed.
+The rate of Malaysians visiting the Tak Bai was so much till 2005 that after all these chaos and disputes, many businesses failed and some entrepreneurs decided to do something else.
+This is because it was an essential shopping point for Malaysians who usually rushed the place on the weekends.
+Obviously, when Malaysians crossed the border, they would not return empty-handed.
 According to one entrepreneur, the local residents would not spend too much like the Malaysians.

-There are several ways for tourists and Malaysian residents to travel from Kelantan to the Thailand Boarder.
-Firstly, there are rapid and express trains to carry the passengers to Sungai and Kelantan.
-More than trains, buses and cars are more common due to convenience.
+There are several ways for tourists and Malaysian residents to travel from Kelantan to the Thailand Border.
+Firstly, there are rapid and express trains to carry passengers to Sungai and Kelantan.
+More than trains, buses, and cars are more common due to convenience.
 The Rantau Panjang – Sungai Golok Bridge makes the journey very brief and convenient.